Clicker Questions for DS2 - Foundations of Data Science

 - students

-- How can you tell the difference between an element and an attribute?94
+- How can you tell the difference between an element and an attribute (when looking at HTML code)?132

 - the elements have